 private first dance lessons and wedding dance lessons in london

-Private Dance Lessons in London for Fun
+Private Dance Lessons in London for Any Occasion

-Searching Google for “Dance Classes London ?”
+Searching Google for “Dance Classes London?”

 Learning to dance for the first time is something every couple serious about spending good, quality time together should do.

-It’s not about dancing competitively or professionally, but being able to dance together anytime and anywhere you want; whether you go out or in your own place.
+It’s not about dancing competitively or professionally, but being able to dance together anytime and anywhere you want, whether you go out or in your own place.

-To put it in the words of one student, John, “Nothing is worse than going to a party and you sit down and watch other people dance.”Good old John went to his niece’s wedding and was upset he couldn’t dance the night away.
+To put it in the words of one student, John, “Nothing is worse than going to a party and you sit down and watch other people dance.”
+Good old John went to his niece’s wedding and was upset he couldn’t dance the night away.
 He took up first dance lessons and made it happen.

-First Dancing Lessons Made Easy
+First Dance Lessons Made Easy

-Aside from having fun dancing to your favourite music; first dance classes will help you exercise, release and communicate feelings without saying a single word.
+Aside from having fun dancing to your favourite music, first dance classes will help you exercise, release and communicate feelings without saying a single word.

 Go for one private dance lesson to try things out.
 If you don’t like it, you won’t have any regrets and just forget about it.
 But if you do, you’ll discover a new world.

-Start with one Ballroom dance and one Latin dance and once your confidence is up you can add more dances and set your own pace.
+Start with one Ballroom dance and one Latin dance and once your confidence is up, you can add more dances and set your own pace.
 You can start with any of the following:

 Ballroom Dancing: Fox-Trot | Waltz | Argentine Tango | Quick-Step | Viennese Waltz.